s17n/MailScripts/README.md

 ### Documents & Receipts

-The workflow is this (steps 1 to 4 fully automated):
+The workflow is this (steps 1 & 2 fully automated):

-1. Scan the document & import it into the Global Inbox (OCR already done)
+1. Scan and import document into Global Inbox (OCR already done)
 	- ScanSnap scans will be saved directly to Global Inbox
-	- iPhone scans will be synced through iCloud & and imported using a Hazel rule ([iPhone Workflow](./Docs/scan-and-import-from-iphone.md))
+	- iPhone scans will be synced through iCloud & and imported using a Hazel rule ([Workflow](./Docs/scan-and-import-from-iphone.md))
-2. Start Inbox processing (started by a Smart Rule)
+2. Move to target database, classify and renane the document ([Workflow](./Docs/move-and-classify.md))
-	- detect the target database through keywords and
+	- detect target database through keywords
-	- move the document to the inbox of the target database
+	- move to inbox of target database
-3. Classify and tag the document - this includes:
+	- classify the document, meaning:
-	- the document date using "Date Placeholders"
+		- detect document date using "Date Placeholders"
-		- tags applied: [DD], [month], [YYYY]
+			- added tags: [DD], [month], [YYYY]
+			- added custom meta data: "Date"
-	- determine sender, subject and context (optional) through "See Also & Classify"
+		- detect sender, subject and context (optional) through "See Also & Classify"
-		- tags applied: [sender], [subject], [context]
+			- added tags: [sender], [subject], [context]
+			- added custom meta data: "Sender", "Subject"
-	- the document amount using "Amount placeholer" (receipts only)
+		- detect document amount using "Amount placeholer" (optional)
+			 - added custom meta data: "Betrag"
-4. Rename the document based on tags
+	- rename the document based on tags
 		- file name: ``[YYYY]-[MM]-[DD]_[sender]_[context]_[subject].pdf``
-5. Quality assurance
+3. Quality assurance
 	- adjust the tags when something in classification went wrong and
 	- rename the document through keyboard shortcut
-6. Inbox Processing (similar to email)
+4. Inbox Processing (similar to email)
 	- process and optionally cross-reference the document in project work products
 	- Note: in general a document remains in the inbox until:
 		- all required actions are done or
 		- a task is created when the actions to would take to long to finish
-7. Archive the document (similar to email)
+5. Archive the document (similar to email)
 	- move the document to the archive folder, which is: [archive root] / year / month
 		- this will be done through a script with a keyboard shortcut